sinnerJoe/autobrancher/README.md

 # autobrancher
 A script for creating to_dev and to_qa"
-## How to create a command that runs the script
+## How to create the global command to run the script

 - **Git Bash**